lpcooper-arch/CS392-2025-Luke/assigns/05/README.md

 Library/FnList/FnListSUTIL.java
 to make it suitable for sorting a long list (consisting of 1M numbers).
-You may want to study the quicksort implementation also given in the same Java source file, which is capable of sorrting very long lists.
+You may want to study the quicksort implementation also given in the same Java source file, which is capable of sorting very long lists.

 Your implementation of mergesort should be STABLE.